Market overview: Uncertainty over US monetary policy predominant

 100 = 01.01.2024

 This graphic shows the indexed performance of gold in Swiss francs over the year.
-The gold price hit a new record high in mid-April, before falling again briefly.
+The price of gold was volatile last month, suffering slight setbacks in mid-May and early June.

 This page has an average rating of %r out of 5 stars based on a total of %t ratings